haz00/spring-rss-client-example/README.md

 # What is this?
 A simple Spring Boot driven proof-of-concept implementation of RSS client.
 It was made for educational and demonstration purposes.
+This app can manage RSS channels (CRUD), update them in asynchronously way and show articles entries data (feed).

 Tested on RSS feed: https://lorem-rss.herokuapp.com/